rolspace/www.rolandoramos.tech/rebuild/content/blog/about-hiring-software-engineers/index.md

 Using the right job description will help you set the base for candidates to know what the role is about and the opportunities for growth available.
 At the same time, it should help to attract the right kind of candidates: those who have the qualifications and skills needed.

-Choosing the right kind of technical test is a complex decision
+<p class="subtitle">Choosing the right kind of technical test is a complex decision</p>

 In order to hire Software Engineers, it is necessary to determine, as much as possible, their technical ability.
 This normally happens using technical tests or challenges that the candidates need to complete.